anishsamantaray/Guardian-X-Frontend/README.md

 ## 🧑‍💻 Authors & Contributors

-Built with ❤️ by the GuardianX team.
+Built with ❤️ by the Anish Samantaray.
 Feel free to contribute or raise issues!